Straight to your inbox

-Before people will convert into a paying customer though, they need to realize the value of your product during the trial period, otherwise why would they start paying for it?
+Before people will convert into a paying customer though, they need to realize the value of your product during the trial period, otherwise, why would they start paying for it?

 At Campaign Monitor, before a person would consider upgrading to a paid account they need to realize the value of the product.
 This usually means they need to create a campaign, upload their subscriber list, and send it out.

-So in order to encourage people to progress through those steps and realize the value of our product, we utilize a series of automated emails that go out to people when they create an account.
+So in order to encourage people to progress through those steps and realize the value of our product, we utilize a series of automatic emails that go out to people when they create an account.

 This email goes to out to everybody that creates a Campaign Monitor account and contains some basic information about their account they’ll need moving forward, such as their login URL and email address.